This design didn’t start off with little Ben in mind.

 All I knew, before deciding upon my inspiration, was that my brain wanted color.
 And lots of it.
 I searched online, and I ended up choosing two random canvases… the artist of each, unknown (or at least I couldn’t find them. ).
 One was a gorgeous “tree of color” painting… and the other, actually, “crayon” art.
 Have you heard of that yet?

-(I airbrushed the color onto the royal icing., and then dripped airbrush colors, using a paint brush, down from the tree.
-Click here to check out the airbrush set I use.)
+I airbrushed the different colors onto the royal icing, and then dripped airbrush food colors, very carefully using a paint brush, down from the tree.
+Click here to check out the airbrush set I used.)

 Crayon art, in a nutshell, is the lining up of a bunch of crayons at the top of a canvas, usually in a spectrum of colors, gluing them there and then gettin’ all crazy on them with a blow dryer.
 They start to melt down the length of the canvas, creating a colorful feast for the eyes.
 Also, VERY cool.

 I just thought the piece of crayon art that I stumbled upon, in particular, was ingenious… and it moved me.
 There was a grey girl holding her umbrella under those falling colors… almost afraid of being touched by them.
 I fell in love with it, like I did with the tree… and a new vision popped into my head, merging the two ideas.

 (Modeling chocolate butterflies.
 Click here to see the butterflies molds I used!)